 But maybe the easier answer is to just destigmatize disengagement.
 Ivory tower pundits who whinge about both rampant voter ignorance and abysmal voter participation remind me of the elderly women in the Annie Hall opening scene who complain that “the food at this place is really terrible,” to which the other replies “and such small portions!”

 More fundamentally though, there is a less quantifiable risk in pushing everyone towards the political process.
 The realm of civil society and political force are frequently anathemas to one another.
 When parties are unarmed with no weapons in sight, peaceful bargaining seems like a good choice.

-However, once one party picks up a gun, i.e. the right to legally force the other through the political process, well, there’s not really an adage about bringing peace to a gunfight, but it isn’t likely to go well.
+However, once one party picks up a gun, i.e. the right to legally force the other through the political process, well, there’s not really an adage about bringing the NAP to a gunfight, but it isn’t likely to go well.
 If the political process becomes the default method of interaction and mediation, our society becomes one where force, like Dothraki ghost grass, begins to cover everything, leaving no room for peaceful civil society.